Large Radiolucency with Scalloped Border Left Posterior Mandible

 This is a 15-year-old white female with a large radiolucency in the left posterior mandible and ascending ramus.

 Diagnostic Information Available

 Figure 1.
-This combination radiograph was taken at first clinical presentation.
-Note the large, well-defined and expansile unilocular radiolucency with scalloped border involving area of teeth #s 28-32.
-Also note the thinning of the inferior border of the mandible with inferior expansion.
+This is a panoramic radiograph taken at first clinical presentation.
+Note the large, well-defined unilocular radiolucency with scalloped border in the posterior mandible extending into the ascending ramus.

 After you have finished reviewing the available diagnostic information